 Aries is the ruler of the head, face, brain, and eyes.
-This is often why Aries like to be touched on the head but also why they tend to suffer from ailments such as tension headaches/migrianes.
-It’s also interesting to note that Aries can often be rather clumsy people who are prone to accidents and often to accidentally hitting themselves on the head.
+This is often why Aries like to be touched on the head but also why they tend to suffer from ailments such as tension headaches/migraines.
+It’s also interesting to note that Aries can often be rather clumsy people who are prone to accidents and often accidentally hit themselves on the head.

 Taurus: Second House-Venus Rules)

-Taurus rules the neck, throat, vocal chords and thyroid.
-Many Taureans often have a thick set neck and they usually have mellifluous voices and make wonderful singers.
+Taurus rules the neck, throat, vocal cords, and thyroid.
+Many Taureans often have a thick-set neck and they usually have mellifluous voices and make wonderful singers.
 They are however also prone to throat issues like tonsillitis.